ctornau/latex/README.md

-# latex-ci: Docker-Image for creating LaTeX documents
+# latex: Docker-Image for creating LaTeX documents

 ## In General